ABOUT US

 The Patricia D. Richardson Memorial Scholarship was created to honor Patricia Denise Richardson affectionately known as "Pat".
 We wanted to create an everlasting legacy to our dear sister who departed this earth way too soon.
 Its intent is to offer additional financial resources to Cheyney University of Pennsylvania students that have a passion for succeeding but may need extra help to do so.
 Education and helping others were always very important to Patricia.
 This scholarship is a way to show appreciation for her love, dedication and work ethic and memorialize her passion for greatness.
 It is a vehicle to honor her by contributing to the education of Cheyney students majoring in social work and business and those who will be future leaders and innovators of tomorrow.
 Our hope is that through their success Pat will live on and the recipients of this scholarship will pay it forward to the next generation.

 The Dayna Dember Memorial Scholarship honors our sister Dayna, whose dedication was instrumental in founding The Patrica D. Richardson Memorial Scholarship.
-Remembered for her passion for helping others, we continue to uphold her legacy.
+Remembered for her passion of helping others, we continue to uphold her legacy.
 Inspired by the impact of our friend, we strive to advance learning and support others, keeping Dayna’s memory alive through each initiative.
 This scholarship is dedicated to continuing her commitment and passion for education and literacy.

 Cheyney University of Pennsylvania: The Oldest HBCU in the Nation